 * Proving things Historical: Regarding historical certainty, did the world exist prior to today?
 Did the Bible exist prior to this very moment?
 If you think that you cannot prove that you, the reader, existed yesterday, then your uncertainty would be reminiscent of the relativistic atheism of that curator above.
 If someone has difficulty with the concept of being able to prove with a certainty that human beings existed a moment ago, the difficulty lies with that person's confusion over what it means for something historical to be proven, and not with the clearly seen certainty that humanity has existed.
 Scripture, for example, speaks of "many infallible proofs", and of the testimony of the conscience that God put within us, and the general revelation that He gave to mankind through His creation.

 * Your Five Senses: With their forensics argument, creationists are uncomfortably close to the false materialist claim that you can only know that which your five senses tell you.
 (Rebuttal: Says which of the five?)
 Can you have a certainty that a house had a builder, even if you did not see your home being built?
 Yes.
 No one had to see the builder to know, with the utmost certainty, that a house had a builder.
 Moreover, meeting the builder and watching him or even filming him build a house and reviewing the video daily does not give a person any more certainty that the house had a builder than is possessed by those who had never seen him.
 If you cannot trust your mind to ascertain many things that absolutely have happened in the past, then neither could you trust your eyes about what is happening in the present.
-Yet the Bible confidently asserts that, "every house is built by someone, but He who built all things is God" (Heb.
-3:4) and even His "invisible attributes are clearly seen, being understood by the things that are made" (Rom.
+Yet the Bible at Hebrews 3:4 confidently asserts that, "every house is built by someone, but He who built all things is God."
+(And if we can know that every house has a builder, how much more certainly does every biological organism and the fine tuning of the laws of physics.)
+The Scriptures also state that even God's "invisible attributes are clearly seen, being understood by the things that are made" (Rom.
 1:20), that is, understood by drawing systematically proper conclusions about events that happened in the past.
 Jesus' expression about those who have eyes to see and ears to hear (Mat.
 11:15; 13:16) refers not to empiricism but to one's reasoning.
 So just as Nye used out-of-date claims, the claim that scientific knowledge is only really obtainable through observation is likewise out of date with important work being done by philosophers of science (Stephen Meyer, Darwin’s Doubt, 2013, p.
 387-389).
 Yet in another CMI article, we can see the same arbitrariness as above, where it states, "Creationists have absolutely no problem with operational science, because the evidence drives operational science", and then: "origins science, or historical science, is essentially an exercise in story-telling..."
 But such disparagement of forensic science is not merited.

 * Presuppositions and Certainty: We do not deny the presuppositions, widely acknowledged by creationists, that are necessary for coherent thought and knowledge.
 Rather, we maintain that by beginning with those presuppositions, human beings can know with 100% certainty that which is thereby "clearly seen".
 For, beginning with presuppositions does not mean that we end with suppositions.
 Biblically, God does not find a man "without excuse" (Romans 1:20) for rejecting something that might be true.
 "The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is understanding" (Proverbs 9:10).
 One's presuppositions can be confirmed by the testimony of two or three witnesses (2 Corinthians 13:1).
 Further, one's presuppositions apply equally to scientific observation of both present and past processes, so it would be arbitrary to use presuppositional logic to diminish 'historical' science as compared to 'observational' science.
 (See also Num.
 14:11; Heb.
 11:1; John 20:27; Rom.
 1:18-21; 1 Kings 18:24; and 1 Cor.
 15:14.)